This interview was originally recorded at SXSW 2019 and has been updated accordingly.

 Brian Solis is a renowned futurist, bestselling author, top international keynote speaker and a digital anthropologist.
 He is also the Global Innovation Evangelist at Salesforce, where he explores global digital trends and their impact on market dynamics.

-Your body produces chemicals that give you the sensation of a lot of different things like joy and excitement but also anxiety…your body learns how to adapt so that it becomes a new normal—but it’s not normal.
+Your body produces chemicals that give you the sensation of things like joy and excitement but also anxiety.
+Your body learns how to adapt so that it becomes a new normal—but it’s not normal.

 In his book, “Lifescale: How to Live a More Creative, Productive, and Happy Life,” Solis reflects on his personal journey of self discovery to craft a narrative around digital transformation and the impact that technology has on us.
 Examining different behaviors and patterns, Solis shows his readers techniques and exercises to work through distractions and prioritize what matters.